twonoise/jasmine-sa/README.md

 * Background transparency for compare two spectrogram windows, or compare live spectrogram with saved picture used as substrate.
 * Uses only X11 internal font guaranteed to be available, ASCII only, gives uniform look and metrics everywhere.
 Pixel-precise and predictable, allows sharp look for any screens & discrete LED panels, papers and printed books.
 * Optional OpenGL, include both MSAA and Alpha transparency (_Testing_).
 * Brightness (luma) inversion option, HSL color model based.
+Paper reports without damaged colors welcome.
 * Per-channel FFT windows, runtime selected.
 * One C file, with minimal and most stable deps.